scionproto/scion/doc/dev/design/private-ISDs.rst

   - That improves scalability: people can have a (P-)ISD without impacting scalability
   - P-ISDs do not need to worry about transit traffic.

-- P-ISDs provide isolation + independency of TRC and routing
+- P-ISDs provide isolation + independence of TRC and routing
 - P-ISDs can cross ISD boundaries as long as there are links.
   They can probably replace current inter-ISD peering links.